Is silicone bad for your hair? We’re here to assure you that the answer is no.

 Everyone’s hair is unique and responds differently to things like heat, humidity, and hair care products.
-There is no need to completely avoid silicone in your hair products, especially since many hair products are formulated with some type of silicone.
+There is no need to avoid silicone in your hair products altogether, especially since many hair products are formulated with some silicone.
 The key is to figure out what type of hair product, with which type of silicone, works better for you.

 If You Have Coarse, Thick, Dry, Curly Hair: Most silicone-based products are ideal for people with coarse, thick, dry, or curly hair (or any combination of those).
 If your hair is dull and lifeless, and you feel like you’re constantly fighting frizz, a silicone-based serum applied to soaking-wet hair will tame your mane, add shine, and infuse your hair with hydration.

-If You Have Straight, Fine, Thin Hair: People with straight, fine, or thin hair can also benefit from silicone-based products, particularly if they’re formulated with cyclomethicone, which is one of the lightest forms of silicone commonly found in hair products.
+If You Have Straight, Fine, Thin Hair: People with straight, fine, or thin hair can also benefit from silicone-based products, particularly if they’re formulated with Cyclomethicone, which is one of the lightest forms of silicone commonly found in hair products.
 Cyclomethicone is water-soluble, which means it washes out easily and leaves behind minimal product buildup.
 But even heavier, non-water-soluble types of silicones, like amodimethicone and dimethicone, can be washed out over several shampooings.
-So, it is not as much about avoiding silicone but using the products in moderation and making sure to wash thoroughly.
+So, it is not as much about avoiding silicone but using the products in moderation and washing thoroughly.

-When it comes to silicone-based hair products, a little goes a long way.
+A little goes a long way when it comes to silicone-based hair products.
 This is especially true with serums — all it takes is a dime-sized amount rubbed between your palms to achieve maximum softness and shine.
-Often, when people complain about the heaviness of silicone products, they’re actually applying too much.
+Often, when people complain about the heaviness of silicone products, they’re applying too much.
 These products are meant to be used sparingly — and they'll last much longer as a result!